hilesy/javascript-tests-sandbox/README.md

 First you will need to make sure you have Xcode installed and added to your path.
 Once you have Xcode installed, choose the device you want to run the test on.
 To do this go to Window > Devices.
 When you haven chosen the device, update the config in the driver-builder.js file to match.
 In the root of the project start the app server using ```npm run startServer```
 If everything is ok you should see a message like 'Appium REST http interface listener started on 127.0.0.1:4723'.
-Keeping the server terminal open, in a new terminal tab you can run your tests using one of the following commands:
+Keeping the server terminal open, in a new terminal tab you can run your tests using one of the following commands from the project root:
 ```npm run test``` which will run javascript linting and cucumber tests
 ```npm run cucumber``` which will run cucumber tests only
 ```npm run runReport``` which will run the cucumber tests, generate a report and also take any screenshots if a test has failed.